 - If there is a risk the private housing firm may default on repayments, the investment trust may buy a CDS from a hedge fund.
 The CDS is worth £1 million.

-- The investment trust will pay an interest on this credit default swap of say 3%.
+- The investment trust will pay interest on this credit default swap of say 3%.
 This could involve payments of £30,000 a year for the duration of the contract.

 - If the private housing firm doesn’t default.
 The hedge fund gains the interest from the investment bank and pays nothing out.
 It is simple profit.